-Have you found an investment property that you’re interested in buying at some point in the near future?
-Great!
-Real estate is usually one of the best investments you can make.
-Before you commit to buying an investment property, however, you should have a professional home inspection performed so that you know exactly what you’re getting.
+Real estate is one of the best investments you can make.
+However, before you commit to buying an investment property, you should have a professional home inspection performed.
+Here’s why:

 Think of a home inspection as part of your investment.
 While hiring an inspector can cost a few hundred dollars, in the end it is well worth the cost.
 An inspector will review the home and give you a thorough understanding of the property, helping you avoid running into any unexpected problems down the line.
 You should never skimp on a home inspection simply to save a little extra money.